mrcn04/godo/README.md

 #### Executing program

+- Copy variables from `.env.example` to `.env`.

-* How to run the program
+- How to run the program

 ```
 go run ./cmd